shawnwanderson/JekyllBlog/pages/portfolio.md

 [Spirit of the Forest Audio Collage](https://soundcloud.com/shawn-anderson-796291663/spirit-of-the-forest-audio-collage):

 When I first moved to Vancouver in May 2017, I was continuously bombarded by a stream of art and artists.
 I became imbued with the mystic energy which resonates here.
 An energy emerging from the ocean and reverberating about the mountains.
-An energy felt, and altered by all beings which have inhabited this geolocation, past and present.
+An energy felt, and altered by all beings which has inhabited this geolocation, past and present.
 In this natural enclave, the people are inadvertantly possesed by spirits and demons of both gayan and cosmic nature.
 In this shamanistic state of traversing the rich ether of Vancouver, I felt a compulsion to join the artists, to manifest my subjective experience into an artifact which can be preserved, shared, and studied by all of posterity.
 Behold, that artifact which captures my experience of May 2017, My first month of living in Vancouver British Comumbia: